jibmo22/data-analytics-portfolio/README.md

 ### SQL projects

-Methods used in the projects: **aggregations, CASE WHEN statements, CTEs, data cleaning, GROUP BY, joins, subqueries, pattern matchings, WHERE clauses, Window functions**
+Methods used in the projects: **Aggregations, CASE WHEN Statements, CTEs, Data Cleaning, GROUP BY, Joins, Subqueries, Pattern Matchings, WHERE Clauses, Window Functions**

 | Project        | Description of the project           | Dataset  |
 | ------------- |:-------------:| -----:|